-When assessing travel distances you need to consider the distance to be travelled by people when escaping, allowing for walking around furniture or display material, etc. The distance should be measured from all parts of the premises (e.g. from the most remote part of a classroom or lecture theatre on any floor) to the nearest place of reasonable safety which is:
+When assessing travel distances you need to consider the distance to be travelled by people when escaping allowing for walking around furniture or display stands etc. The distance should be measured from all parts of the premises to the nearest place of reasonable safety which is:

-a protected stairway enclosure (a storey exit);

-- a separate fire compartment from which there is a final exit to a place of total safety; or - the nearest available final exit.
+- a protected stairway enclosure (a storey exit); - a separate fire compartment from which there is a final exit to a place of total safety; or - the nearest available final exit.

-The travel distances given in Table 2 are based on those recommended in Approved Document B of the Building Regulations (ADB) and are intended to complement the other fire safety recommendations in ADB.
-Your current escape route travel distances may be different from these since they may be based on recommendations made in alternative guidance.
+The travel distances given in Table 2 are based on those recommended in Approved Document B of the Building Regulations24 and are intended to complement the other fire safety recommendations in Approved Document B. Your current escape route travel distances may be different from these since they may be based on recommendations made in alternative guidance.

-Where your route leads to more than one final exit, but only allows initial travel in a single direction (e.g. from a room or dead end, see Figures 27 and 28), then this initial travel distance should be limited to that for a 'single escape route' in Table 2.
+Where your route leads to more than one final exit, but only allows initial travel in a single direction (e.g. from a room or dead end, see Figures 28 and 29), then this initial travel distance should be limited to that for a 'single escape route' in Table 2.
 However, your total travel distance should not exceed that for 'more than one escape route'.